Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 ## Updating Detail CRUD operations

-Let's start by updating the CRUD operations for the `details` sub-object of the `sales order` object, to return all the necessary information, and to only update fields that can be updated.
+Let's start by updating the CRUD operations for the `detail` sub-object of the `sales order` object, to return all the necessary information, and to only update fields that can be updated.

 ### Configuring the Read operation